Long family

 The Long family is a family of politicians from the United States.
 Many have characterized it as a political dynasty.
 After Huey Long's 1935 assassination, a family dynasty emerged: his brother Earl was elected lieutenant-governor in 1936, and governor in 1948 and 1956.
 Long's widow, Rose McConnell Long, was appointed to replace him in the Senate, and his son Russell B. Long, was a U.S. senator from 1948 to 1987.
 As chairman of the Senate Finance Committee, Russell shaped the nation's tax laws.
 He was an advocate of low business taxes, but also passed the Earned Income Credit and other tax legislation beneficial to the poor.
-In addition to Long's brother Earl K. Long becoming governor, brother Julius Long was a Winn Parish District Attorney, and brother George S. Long was elected to Congress in 1952.
+In addition to Long's brother Earl becoming governor, brother Julius Long was a Winn Parish District Attorney, and brother George S. Long was elected to Congress in 1952.
 Other more distant relatives, including Gillis William Long and Speedy O. Long, represented Louisiana in the U.S. Congress.
 Jimmy D. Long of Natchitoches Parish served for 32 years in the Louisiana House.
 Jimmy's younger brother Gerald Long holds the distinction of being the first office-holder to be a registered Republican among the Long Democratic dynasty.
+Books about the political family were written by Jack B. McGuire.

 Below is a list of family members who have held public office: